Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/upload-nft.rst

 Upload the NFT
 ==============

-Now you need to upload your asset and give it metadata.
-For this tutorial you will use the InterPlanetary File System (IPFS).
+In this part of the tutorial, we will upload your asset and give it metadata.
+For this, we will use the InterPlanetary File System (IPFS).

 Using InterPlanetary File System (IPFS)
 =======================================